Women in Haiti: History of the Haitian women's movement

 Women have been involved in social movements in Haiti since the battle for independence.

-A women's movement emerged in Haiti in the 1930s during an economic crisis which is thought to have forced some middle-class Haitian women to work outside the home for the first time unlike peasant women who had always done so.
-This was also a time at which more elite women began to pursue post-secondary education and when L'Université D'Etat d'Haiti opened its doors to women.
-The first Haitian woman to receive a secondary education graduated during this period in 1933.
+In the 1930s, following an economic crisis, a women's movement emerged in Haiti.
+The crisis is thought to have forced middle-class Haitian women to work outside the home, like their lower-class counterparts, for the first time.
+This was also a time when more elite women began to pursue post-secondary education and L'Université D'Etat d'Haiti opened its doors to women.
+The first Haitian woman to receive a secondary education graduated in 1933.

 One of the first established feminist organizations in Haiti was called the Ligue Féminine d'Action Sociale (Feminine League for Social Action) and was created in 1934.
-Its mostly elite initial members included: Madeleine Sylvain, Alice Garoute, Fernande Bellegarde, Thérèse Hudicourt, Alice Mathon, Marie-Thérèse Colimon, Léonie Coicou Madiou, Marie-Thérèse Poitevien.
+Its initial members, who were mostly from the Elite, included Madeleine Sylvain, Alice Garoute, Fernande Bellegarde, Thérèse Hudicourt, Alice Mathon, Marie-Thérèse Colimon, Léonie Coicou Madiou, and Marie-Thérèse Poitevien.
 The Ligue was banned by the government two months after its founding.
-The league was reestablished when it agreed to study its goals instead of immediately implementing them.
-The league is credited for the granting of voting rights for women in 1957.
+The league was re-established after agreeing to study its goals rather than immediately implementing them.
+The league is credited with helping secure voting rights for women in 1957.

 In 1950, writer and feminist Paulette Poujol-Oriol joined the league.
-She later served as President of the League from 1997 until her death on March 11, 2011.
-She was also a founding member of L'Alliance des Femmes Haitiennes, an umbrella organization for more than 50 women's groups.
+She later served as president of the League from 1997 until her death on March 11, 2011.
+She was also a founding member of L'Alliance des Femmes Haitiennes, an umbrella organization representing over 50 women's groups.

-Some women were appointed to government leadership positions under François Duvalier: Rosalie Adolphe (aka Madame Max Adolphe) was appointed head of the secret police Volontaires de La Sécurité Nationale, also known as the Tonton Macoute, while Lydia O. Jeanty was named Under-Secretary of Labor in 1957 and Lucienne Heurtelou, the widow of former president Dumarsais Estimé, was Haiti's first female ambassador.
-Marie-Denise Duvalier nearly succeeded her father in 1971.
+Under François Duvalier, some women were appointed to government leadership positions: Rosalie Adolphe (aka Madame Max Adolphe) was appointed head of the secret police Volontaires de La Sécurité Nationale, also known as the Tonton Macoute; Lydia O. Jeanty was named Under-Secretary of Labor in 1957; and Lucienne Heurtelou, the widow of former president Dumarsais Estimé, was Haiti's first female ambassador.
+Marie-Denise Duvalier was considered a potential successor to her father in 1971.

+In 2010, Rezo Fanm Kapab Dayiti, a network of women's rights organisations founded by Tina Nadine Anilus, was established.